 When you sell shares, the money you receive shows up in your Hatch account as soon as the order is completed.
-Behind the scenes, it takes two full US business days for the ‘actual’ money to change hands.
+Behind the scenes, it takes two full US trading days for the ‘actual’ money to change hands.
 During this time, the money you’ve received from the sale is considered ‘unsettled’.